mattdesl/budo/docs/comparisons.md

 ## beefy

 [Beefy](https://github.com/chrisdickinson/beefy) is a feature-rich dev tool for browserify, and much of the inspiration for this project.
-However, it currently has some shortcomings[<sup>[1]</sup>](https://github.com/chrisdickinson/beefy/issues/49)[<sup>[2]</sup>](https://github.com/chrisdickinson/beefy/issues/63) and often feels clunky to deliver as a local dependency.
-It also takes a different approach to bundling, by using watchify's programmatic API rather than [execspawn](https://www.npmjs.com/package/npm-execspawn).
+It has a wide scope, encompassing browserify and watchify, and takes a different approach to bundling by using watchify's programmatic API rather than [execspawn](https://www.npmjs.com/package/npm-execspawn).

 ```sh
 #example ...